piedb-dev/piestream/docs/developer-guide.md

 Before you submit a PR, fully test the code changes and perform necessary checks.

-The RisingWave project enforces several checks in CI.
+The piestream project enforces several checks in CI.
 Every time the code is modified, you need to perform the checks and ensure they pass.

 ### Lint

-RisingWave requires all code to pass fmt, clippy, sort and hakari checks.
+piestream requires all code to pass fmt, clippy, sort and hakari checks.
 Run the following commands to install test tools and perform these checks.

 ```shell
 ./risedev install-tools # Install required tools for running unit tests